thepurplebubble/protocol/versions/JASPER.md

     }
     ```
   - General Notes:
     The channel ID will be generated when the first message is ever sent.
-In DMs, this will most likely be disregarded although may be used for message sync in the future.
-In GCs, the same message packet will be sent out multiple times (once for each recipient) via a different server each time to increase anonymity.
-Clients can then determine which GC it was sent in based on the channel ID that is included in the encrypted message body.
+It will be in the form of a randomly generated UUID.
+Clients will use this to negotiate GCs and messaging syncing across multiple devices.
+Under the hood, each client device will have its own key pair but the client will mask this functionality with the contacts system.
+The message salt SHOULD be 8 bytes in base64 encoding.
+The message includes a salt to prevent servers from determining the members of a GC based on similar message contents.
   - Types:
     - `MESSAGE`: A new message will be created in the chat with the specified id.
     - `EDIT`: The message with the given id will be updated to the new content.